 One of the most common questions would-be owners have relates to their coat.
 Specifically, potential owners often want to know “Do Labs shed?”

-We’ll answer this question and explain the finer points of Labrador Retriever shedding below.
+We’ll answer the question of how much Labs shed, when, and explain the finer points of Labrador shedding below.

 Like all other dogs, Labrador Retrievers shed.
 As individual hairs age, they become weak and brittle, so your dog’s body just lets them fall away.
 His body will then replace these lost hairs with new ones.

 Unfortunately for those of us who love the breed, Labs tend to shed rather heavily.
 This can cause problems for allergy sufferers, as well as those who simply prefer to keep a tidy home.

 However, there are a number of ways to help manage your Lab’s shedding, which we’ll discuss below.

 How Much Do Labs Shed?
 Do Labrador Retrievers Shed a Lot?